lierdakil/pandoc-crossref/README.md

 WARNING: With LaTeX output, you have to invoke pandoc with `--number-sections`, otherwise section labels won't work.
 It's also advised with other output formats, since with no numbers in section titles, it would be hard to navigate anyway.

+#### Section numbering

+Pandoc doesn't properly support numbering sections in some output formats, and section reference labels (see below).

+You can let pandoc-crossref handle section numbering instedad.
+This is done via `numberSections` and `sectionsDepth` metadata options.

+`numberSections` controls if pandoc-crossref handles numbering sections, while `sectionsDepth` controls what sections are numbered.

+Set `sectionsDepth` to `0` to make section numbering consistent with `chaptersDepth`.

+If `sectionsDepth` value is lesser than `0`, all sections will be numbered.

+Otherwise, only header levels up to and including `sectionsDepth` will be numbered.

 ### Section reference labels

 ***Not currently supported with LaTeX output***